Madera Police conclude search for missing child, while community efforts ramp up

 FRESNO, Calif.
-(KGPE) — After three days into the search for two-year-old Thaddeus Sran, law enforcement have concluded their intensive search Friday.
+(KSEE) — After three days into the search for two-year-old Thaddeus Sran, law enforcement have concluded their intensive search Friday.

 Meanwhile, a group of women in the community have banded together to try to find the missing boy.